The internet is packed with valuable public data—you just need to know where to find it.

 This is especially useful when you need to build a comprehensive intelligence picture, considering cultural and linguistic variations in how names and identities are recorded.

-All this makes Babel a great tool for companies with international operations.
+This makes Babel a great tool for organizations with international operations.

 PimEyes is a facial recognition search engine that finds where a person's face appears across the internet.